A tourist's guide to regularity structures and singular stochastic PDEs: Building regularity and renormalization structures

+is well-defined.
+The maps ${\sf D}$, ${\sf D}^+$, ${\sf D}^-$, and $\overline{\sf D}^{\,-}$ above are well-defined as triangular maps.
+In the following, when dealing with infinite series, we use these facts implicitly.
+In Section \ref{SectionDecoratedTreesRegRenor}, we introduce some truncation maps which reduce infinite series to finite sums. \end{Rem} }

 As suggested by the target spaces of the preceding maps, the splitting map $\Delta$ will be constructed from $\sf D$ and the map $\Delta^+$ from ${\sf D}^+$, the maps $\delta$ and $\delta^-$ from ${\sf D}^-$, and the map $\delta^+$ from $\overline{\sf D}^-$.
 Only trees with blue roots appear in the right hand side of the tensor products defining $\sf D$.
 This is consistent with the fact that the trees with blue roots will represent later elements of $T^+$.
-The restriction on the choice of $\varphi$ in the definition of $\overline{\sf D}^-$ ensures that it takes values in ${\sf U}^-\otimes{\sf T}^+$ -- recall that the root of a conform tree is $\bullet$, and that the multiplicative property
+The restriction on the choice of $\varphi$ to subforests which are disjoint from the root in the definition of $\overline{\sf D}^-$ ensures that it takes values in ${\sf U}^-\otimes{\sf T}^+$ and that the multiplicative property

 holds.
 This reflects the fact that the product of two functions

 does not cause any new renormalization.